Skip to content

 1. In the Sample inputs field, enter example customer data or customer responses—anything that reflects real scenarios your agent will handle.

 2. Select Run test.
 The agent will execute based on your configuration and display its response.
-Test runs count toward your daily and total invocation limit.
+Test runs count toward your daily execution limit.

 Review the output with a critical eye.
 Consider the following questions: